faculty photo Rachel Mitchell

 Stay human 🙂

-This Spring 2024 I am teaching the following courses in person at the Watsonville Center:
+This Summer 2024 I am teaching the following courses ONLINE:

 Anthro 1L: Bio Anthro Lab, Section 1

-I am teaching the following courses ONLINE this Spring:
+I am teaching the following courses ONLINE in Fall 204: